Disability Inclusion Policy Into Practice

 Working With You

-Disability inclusion looks different in every organisation.
-That’s why there’s no fixed programme waiting to be delivered regardless of your context.
-The starting point is always your workplace; listening, asking the right questions, and understanding what’s actually happening on the ground, which is often different from what initial conversations or data suggest.
+Disability inclusion looks different in every organisation, so there is no fixed programme waiting to be delivered regardless of your context.
+The starting point is always your workplace: listening, asking the right questions and understanding what is actually happening on the ground.

 See How We've Helped